 The NEPA regulations define cumulative impacts as impacts on the environment that result from the incremental impact of the Proposed Action when added to other past, present, and reasonably foreseeable future actions, regardless of what agency or person undertakes such actions (40 CFR 1508.7).
 Cumulative impacts can result from individually minor but collectively significant actions taking place over a period of time.
-The cumulative impacts study area for the purposes of evaluating cumulative impacts is the Confusion HMA.
 According to the 1994 BLM Guidelines for Assessing and Documenting Cumulative Impacts, the cumulative analysis should be focused on those issues and resource values identified during scoping that are of major importance.
 Accordingly, the issues of major importance to be analyzed are maintaining rangeland health and maintaining appropriate management level.